 More dramatic examples of motor tics can be touching certain objects, jumping, restless leg twitching, or moving the entire body.

 Severe forms can be far more debilitating, and in the worst cases, motor tics can become harmful to the individual with Tourette Syndrome, such as punching or scratching oneself.

 Vocal tics are generally what people are more aware of when thinking about Tourette Syndrome since those suffering from them have no way of hiding their disorder.

 Mild forms of vocal tics can be as simple as “throat-clearing, sniffing/snorting, grunting, or barking,” while advanced vocal tics will involve words or specific phrases.

 The most dramatic and disabling motor tics involve the use of profanities or inappropriate phrases.
-Those who have ever encountered somebody who is suffering from severe vocal tics certainly will remember them, as there utterance of the word, sound or phrase is constant and entirely without regard.
+Those who have ever encountered somebody who is suffering from severe vocal tics will likely remember them, as their utterance of the word, sound or phrase is constant and entirely without regard.

-Tourette syndrome is generally noticeable in individuals by childhood, with an average early inception of 3 to 9 years old.
-There is a significant gap in prevalence of TS in males and females, with males being impacted by the disorder between 3 and 4 times more often (NINDS 2012).
+Tourette Syndrome is usually noticeable by childhood, with an average early inception of 3 to 9 years old.
+There is a significant gap in the prevalence of Tourette Syndrome in males and females, with males being impacted by the disorder between 3 and 4 times more often (NINDS 2012).

 Such as with myself, most cases of TS become worst during the early teenage years.
 Even though Tourette’s is often a chronic lifetime disorder, improvement in most mild cases begins to happen during late the teen period and early adulthood.